June was a good month for North American stocks, while international markets struggled. Bonds and REITS performed well.

 A Closer Look at the Canadian Economy

-The inflation rate was +0.1% in May, or +1.3% on an annual basis.
-Core inflation which excludes more variable items such as gasoline, natural gas, fruit & vegetables and mortgage interest was +0.9% for the last year, the lowest level since 2011.
+The inflation rate for May was +0.1%, and +2.2% on an annual basis.
+Core inflation which excludes more variable items such as gasoline, natural gas, fruit & vegetables and mortgage interest was+1.3%.